 Weed Rafts are a floating habitat.
 The fish often travel with under the raft using it as protection, and as a source of food.
 If you are ever unfortunate enough to end up in a life raft, try and secure yourself to a weed raft if you drift into one, as it has abundant life saving life.

 Visual signs of saltwater fish are common.
 This is indicated by flocks of seabirds wheeling and diving.
 Generally they are feeding on surface schools.
 You will observe signs of surface fish schools jumping as predators chase them.
 Often schools are chased by sharks, dolphins and other larger predatory fish.
-Looking for more information at fishing and boats.
+More great sailboat fishing advice.
+Looking for more information about seafood.